thomasmitzka/dotfiles/README.md

 # dotfiles
-These are my .dotfiles, most of them for Linux Mint.
+These are some of my .dotfiles for Linux Mint.
 Having them in a repository makes it easier to create a familiar environment on new systems.

+There are config files for:

+* Bash
+* Redshift
+* VIM